ianmackenzie/elm-3d-scene/TUTORIAL.md

-_Note: `elm-3d-scene` is still under development so not quite everything linked to/referred to here is actually in place yet!_
+_Note: `elm-3d-scene` is still under development, so not quite everything linked to/referred to here is actually in place yet!_

 # `elm-3d-scene` tutorial